transferwise/pipelinewise/_sources/connectors/taps/oracle.rst.txt

         target_schema_select_permissions:  # Optional: Grant SELECT on schema and tables that created
           - grp_stats

-        # List of tables to replicate from Postgres to destination Data Warehouse
+        # List of tables to replicate from Oracle to destination Data Warehouse
         #
         # Please check the Replication Strategies section in the documentation to understand the differences.
         # For LOG_BASED replication method you might need to adjust the source Oracle database.